 make install

-before i could get this to work, i installed the latest, it turned out i was installing the wrong version for my python version, so make sure you are installing yum for the correct version: before, i kept getting this error whenever i tried the update command:
+NOTE: Before I could get this to work, I installed the latest, it turned out I was installing the wrong version for my python version, so make sure you are installing yum for the correct version: before, I kept getting this error whenever I tried the update command:

 CODE: